mit-adrian/EL106_MidTerm_PIT/README.md

 ---
 ### Abstract
 > The name of the app is `Writers Block`.
-It is a role-base web applicatino using Dkango (backend)
+It is a role-base web application using Django (backend)
-> and React.js (frontend), designed to maange users and content creation with different access levels.
+> and React.js (frontend), designed to manage users and content creation with different access levels.
 > The application supports three primary roles: `Admin`, `Manager`, and `Writer`.
 Each role has specific
-> permissions and capabilitieses:
+> permissions and capabilities:

 ---
 ### 🕹️ Tech Stack